marianoabdala/marianoabdala.github.io/read.me.md

 I'm pretty much always short on time and needing to cover a lot of ground.

-> How many devs where involved on feature X?
+> How many devs where involved on building feature X?

 > Who found bug Y?